shawnlknight/memoization-talk/slides/slides.md

 React.memo only checks for prop changes.
-If your function component wrapped in React.memo has a useState or useContext Hook in its implementation, it will still rerender when state or context change.
+If your function component wrapped in React.memo has a useState or useContext Hook in its implementation, it will still re-render when state or context change.

 By default it will only shallowly compare complex objects in the props object.
 If you want control over the comparison, you can also provide a custom comparison